MileHacker Logo

 Rely on naturally compliant vegetarian/vegan dishes.

-Larger supermarkets might carry some certified products.
+Larger supermarkets might carry some certified items.

 Check product labels carefully.